 The Program, begun in the summer of 2006, is designed to provide students with the opportunity to participate in the intellectual life of the Research Group.
 Throughout the internship, the student's time will be dedicated to furthering their dissertation research, interacting with research economists, and obtaining feedback on their work.
 Students will be expected to present research, in an informal setting, at the beginning and end of the internship.

-Applications can be sent to email@example.com.
-In the subject line, applicants should specify a primary and secondary field (if needed) from the following: Microeconomics, Macro and Monetary Economics, International Finance and Trade, Financial Markets and Intermediation, or Asset Pricing and Market Microstructure.
+The application deadline is March 15, 2015.
+Prospective candidates should send all application materials to firstname.lastname@example.org.
+In the subject line, applicants should specify a primary and secondary field from the following: Microeconomics, Macro and Monetary Economics, International Finance and Trade, Financial Markets and Intermediation, or Asset Pricing and Market Microstructure.
 They should include:

 their dissertation proposal

 any research papers (if available, including current work)

 a copy of the graduate transcript (unofficial scanned copy is acceptable)